DistributedObjectProtocol/web/docs/api/javascript/Observer-destroy.md

 # Observer.destroy()

-> Unobserve all the observations made with [Observer.observe](/api/javascript/Observer-observe).
+> Unobserve all the observations made previously.

 ## Arguments